isomerpages/wsg-ssg-redirect/index.md

 notification: ""
 sections:
   - hero:
-       subtitle: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!
+       subtitle: "SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!"
       background: /images/hero-banner.png
   - infobar:
       title: SSG Website